daniel89mk/UFOs/README.md

   - Now we input "san diego" in the "city" filter and we see the filtered data.
 How convenient!

 ## Summary:
+#### Think webpages should be user-friendly!
 I helped her make this webpage to have more criteria, but I thought it wasn't quiet user friendly, because :
   1. If I can not find any result after typing in, then I have to go back and delete each input myself.
-      - We might want to make a filter button, so if the webpage couldn't find anything with my filter input, it could reset the input
+      - We might want to make a filter button, so if the webpage couldn't find anything with my filter input, it could reset my old input.
   2. Let's say I entered into the first filter which is "date" and if I don't move my mouse cursor, then the result doesn't update
-      - We might want to do something about that, such as putting a button for each filter or something needs to change
+      - We might want to do something about that, such as putting a button for each filter and one at the very bottom (for all filters).